 This one is on my list of favorite chicken recipes.
 I love anything lemon, and this recipe delivers on flavor.
-I think lemon sauce for chicken is the best idea ever, and this easy chicken piccata sauce has all that lemon taste I love, plus a creamy consistency achieved by mixing in the butter.
+I think lemon sauce for chicken is the best idea ever, and this easy chicken piccata sauce has all that lemon flavor I love, plus a creamy consistency achieved by mixing in the butter.

 I made this the best chicken piccata recipe by adding red pepper flakes and dried parsley to the sauce and breading.

-What can be better than a tangy, spicy, creamy sauce poured over well-breaded chicken breasts with parmesan cheese?
+What can be better than a tangy, spicy, and creamy sauce poured over well-breaded chicken breasts with parmesan cheese?
 If I got your attention, keep reading, and please try this amazing chicken!

 What Is Chicken Piccata?